Jarno458/TsRandomizer/ReadMe.md

 This Modded Tsrandomizer has an extra options menu for a few Quality of life settings:

--Auto Skip Cutscenes
+-Auto Skip Cutscenes and dialogue instantly

--Auto Skip Dialogues

 -Change item stack cap (9, 25, 50, 99)